rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 You use them to define some behaviour any implementor will have to offer.
 The way it is implemented is left up to the implementor to decide.

-Another way to put this is that an Interface defines the **what**, not the **how**.
+Another way to put this is that an interface defines the **what**, not the **how**.
-This generally translates to an "[Acts Like](https://www.cs.utah.edu/~germain/PPS/Topics/interfaces.html)" type of relationship between the implementor and its Interface, which brings us to the traditional view as a "Header Interface".
+This generally translates to an "[Acts Like](https://www.cs.utah.edu/~germain/PPS/Topics/interfaces.html)" type of relationship between the implementor and its interface, which brings us to the traditional view as a "Header Interface".

 ## The traditional view: Header Interface 🤵‍♂️